Django

 Moving to post-1.0, since it's a slight usability wart, rather than a real showstopper.
 "Don't do that" is a reasonable workaround for now.

-• owner changed from nobody to graham_king.
+Owner: changed from nobody to Graham King

-Steps to reproduce: - Make sure your db has foreign key support.
+• Make sure your db has foreign key support.
 On MySQL MyISAM and sqlite3 this ticket does not apply.
-I can reproduce it on MySQL InnoDB. - Create a test user - Login as that test user and do something (create a group for example) - Try and delete test user.
+I can reproduce it on MySQL InnoDB.

 Adds a warning when deleting yourself, and doesn't log the delete and set the message, so the foreignkey doesn't break